-Figure 2.10.
-Illustrative case history - subtlety of structure-property is shown Na2Cu2TeO6 - spin dimer analysis was applied to the Cu2TeO62- layer.
-Signs and relative magnitudes of J1,J2 and J3, determine the magnetic properties: $J_2 \sim J_3 \gg J_1 - 2D$ honeycomb; $J_2 \gg J_1$,J3 - 0D dimer; $J_2,J_1 \gg J_3 - 1D$ chain or alt. chain.
-The result: J1/J2/J3= 1/.33/.01 indicates the alternating chain model, J1>J2>>J3.
+Fig. 2.10.
+Illustrative case history-subtlety of structure-property is shown Na2Cu2TeO6-spin dimer analysis was applied to the Cu2TeO6-layer.
+Signs and relative magnitudes of $J_1$ , $J_2$ and $J_3$ , determine the magnetic properties: $J_2 \sim J_3 \gg J_1$ -2D honeycomb; $J_2 \gg J_1$ , $J_3$ -0D dimer; $J_2$ , $J_1 \gg J_3$ -1D chain or alt. chain.
+The result: $J_1/J_2/J_3 = 1/.33/.01$ indicates the alternating chain model, $J_1 > J_2 \gg J_3$ .

-determining the magnetic ground state requires a much better understanding [168].
+The result of all of these factors has been the creation of a huge "library" of magnetic, inorganic solids which exhibit all possible types of magnetic property in a wide range of external parameters such as temperature, pressure or applied fields.
+Nonetheless, there is still much to understand in terms of the basic magnetism of real materials.
+Mentioning only a few issues, the importance of magnetic lattice topology-for example in the context of geometric frustration-in determining the magnetic ground state requires a much better understanding [168].
 Claims of room temperature ferromagnetism induced by very low doping levels in semiconductors remain controversial.
 As well, magnetic materials based on 4d and 5d transition elements are still uncommon.
 The different oxidation states and structure types present new opportunities for materials design.

 Progress will result in large part from the design, synthesis and characterization of new materials.
-But, the investigation of "undercharacterized", known materials should be pursued with equal vigor as, due to advances in instrumentation and basic understanding of magnetic phenomena, their earlier characterization can be considered to be inadequate by current standards.
+But, the investigation of "undercharacterized" known materials should be pursued with equal vigor as, due to advances in instrumentation and basic understanding of magnetic phenomena, their earlier characterization can be considered to be inadequate by current standards.
 The application of advanced synthetic methods from the use of extreme conditions such as high pressure to very mild conditions such "chimie douce" and molecular precursor methods, designed to produce thermodynamically metastable phases and organic/inorganic hybrid materials, will result in a great expansion of the existing library.
-Characterization tools, once the domain of the specialist - such as SQUID magnetometers with fields in the > 10T range, calorimeters, and even neutron scattering instruments - are becoming, simultaneously, more sophisticated, more widely available and increasingly user friendly.
-These advances in synthetic methods and characterization hardware will be matched by advances in computational methods which will allow an unprecedented of understanding of magnetic materials on a fundamental level - well beyond the quasi phenomenological rules which have prevailed to date.
+Characterization tools, once the domain of the specialist-such as SQUID magnetometers with fields in the >10 T range, calorimeters, and even neutron scattering instruments-are becoming, simultaneously, more sophisticated, more widely available and increasingly user friendly.
+These advances in synthetic methods and characterization hardware will be matched by advances in computational methods which will allow an unprecedented understanding of magnetic materials on a fundamental level-well beyond the quasi-phenomenological rules which have prevailed to date.

 As well, the properties of "doped" magnetic materials will continue to be explored.
-Recall, that the phenomenon of "high temperature superconductivity" results from the "hole" doping of 2 dimensional antiferromagnetic insulators and "colossal magnetoresistance" was discovered by either hole or electron doping of manganate antiferromagnetic insulators.
+Recall that the phenomenon of "high-temperature superconductivity" results from the "hole" doping of two-dimensional antiferromagnetic insulators and "colossal magnetoresistance" was discovered by either hole or electron doping of manganate antiferromagnetic insulators.
 The detailed pathway by which magnetic insulators are transformed by carrier doping into correlated metals is still not well understood.